hernandanielzamora/Hello-Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to let me know via Linkedin - Github - Twitter
+If you like this project feel free to let me know via Linkedin - Github - Twitter.
+I will always appreciate your comments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>